sid-e-fi/ForecastingAutomation/README.md

 # ForecastingAutomation
-Model to forecast Stock Price of any stock
+Model to Automate the forecasting Stock Price of any stock.